The making of a championship team: How Alta capped its magical season with a state title | Sandy Utah News

 One of those guys wasn’t even on the team last year in Ace Reiser, but he proved pivotal as the team’s starting point guard.

-Reiser was coming off an all-state year at Bingham.
-His older played both basketball and baseball before graduating in 2021, but the junior transferred to Alta a week into the school year.
+Reiser was coming off an all-state year at Bingham. where Hhis older played both basketball and baseball before graduating in 2021, but the junior transferred to Alta a week into the school year.

 “It’s cool to see Ace and who he is today,” Ohrn said.
 “The personality that he has, how he's thriving here in our school, he's really come out of his shell.”